 Yes – children are welcome on our shore tours.
 Please note that you must purchase a ticket for every child as, even if they sit on a parent’s lap, they officially take up one space on the coach.

 For all private and scheduled tours your guide or another member of the WOW team will be waiting at the entrance to the port.
-For most scheduled coach tours we also have a Port Manager on hand until the tour departure time, and this person will ensure that you get safely on to your tour.

 The WOW team are easily identifiable in our branded WOW Scotland uniforms, and generally standing with WOW Scotland flip signs.